mirrorz-org/mirrorz/README.md

 * `site` provides the global info about one MirrorS
 * only `site.url` and `site.abbr` are mandatory
 * `site.logo` should not be of format `ico`.
 Also, at least 64x64 resolution is required
+* `site.logo_darkmode` is used when browser uses dark mode.
+Note that it should be set only after `site.logo` is set
 * `site.url` should not end with slash `/`
 * `info` is used for category view
 * the name of `info.distro` should be agreed and have a mapping, maintained in `cname.json`